Yaolab-fantastic/GREMI/README.md

 # Disclaimer

 This tool is for research purpose and not approved for clinical use.
-The demo showcases how to generate and interpret subgraph explanations within graph neural networks (GNNs).

 # Coypright